nidhinmk/AzureAI/README.md

 **Add code to suggest a caption**

-1. enter the following command to open the code file for the client application
+1. Enter the following command to open the code file for the client application
 ```
 code image-analysis.py
 ```